 We have developed a large global presence in our three business segments.
 CTS has delivered over 400 projects in 40 major markets on 5 continents to date.
-Approximately 65% of the CTS segment's fiscal year 2016 sales were attributable to international customers.
+Approximately 66% of the CTS segment's fiscal year 2017 sales were attributable to international customers.
 In August 2016 the Land Transport Authority in Singapore selected CTS to be the provider of the fare collection system for the in-construction Thomson-East Coast Line.
+In September 2017 our long-term customer, Transport for London, exercised options in our Revenue Collection Contract to extend it from 2022 to 2025.

-CGD Systems has delivered systems in more than 34 allied nations.
-In fiscal year 2016, approximately 45% of CGD Systems sales were to allied foreign governments, including projects funded by the U.S. government pursuant to Foreign Military Sales and Foreign Military Financing arrangements.
-We have expanded our presence in the United Kingdom, Canada, and the United Arab Emirates in response to growing opportunities.
+CGD Systems has delivered systems in more than 35 allied nations.
+In fiscal year 2017, approximately 38% of CGD Systems sales were to allied foreign governments, including projects funded by the U.S. government pursuant to Foreign Military Sales and Foreign Military Financing arrangements.
+We have expanded our presence in the United Kingdom, Canada, Taiwan, and the United Arab Emirates in response to growing opportunities.
 These complement a well-established and sound presence in Singapore, Australia, New Zealand, and Italy.

-In fiscal year 2016, approximately 9% of CGD Services sales were performed internationally, including its long-term force modernization programs supporting multiple Central and Eastern European countries.
+In fiscal year 2017, approximately 9% of CGD Services sales were performed internationally, including its long-term force modernization programs supporting multiple Central and Eastern European countries.
 CGD Services is now coordinating with CTS and CGD Systems to use their broader international presence to help identify additional global service opportunities.
 We are actively working to leverage CGD Services significant domestic special operations forces (SOF) and related security capabilities and experience to develop new international customers.
 The international SOF/Security markets, particularly in the area of training support, offer strong potential for near-term and sustained growth for the foreseeable future.